Birkbeck/museum-analytics/data-model/README.md

 # Data Model

-This directory contains files which describe the data model used in our research project.
+This directory contains files which describe the data model developed by our research project.

 ## Files